jlupini/nf_tools/README.md

 # Instructions for Scripts

+### What's New

+- **August 3, 2017** - Huge update to CreateSpotlightLayer.
+It now allows you to automatically create spotlights for highlights in the selected comp, and natively supports many different spotlight masks at once.
+In other words, no more keyframing mask paths!
+New version is **not** back-compatible with older spotlight layers.
+Can be used fine in the same project, but you shouldn't run it on anything that already has a spotlight layer (unless you're cool re-doing it with this slick new version).
+Updates Pseudo-Effects to version 0.71, so don't forget to restart After Effects after installing.

 ### Installation

 AE will only recognize scripts in the `Scripts` directory in its application folder.
 To easily allow updating, we recommend using symlinks or aliases to the files in this repo.
 That way you can have the repo somewhere else on your drive, and when you update you don't have to copy over any scripts that changed.
 If the previous sentence sounds like nonsense to you, _ask for help_ since this step can be a little tricky.